discord-jda/JDA/README.md

-    Commands.slash("say", "Makes the bot say what you tell it to") .addOption(STRING, "content", "What the bot should say", true), // Accepting a user input Commands.slash("leave", "Makes the bot leave the server") .setGuildOnly(true) // this doesn't make sense in DMs .setDefaultPermissions(DefaultMemberPermissions.DISABLED) // only admins should be able to use this command.
+    Commands.slash("say", "Makes the bot say what you tell it to") .addOption(STRING, "content", "What the bot should say", true), // Accepting a user input Commands.slash("leave", "Makes the bot leave the server") .setContexts(InteractionContextType.GUILD) // this doesn't make sense in DMs .setDefaultPermissions(DefaultMemberPermissions.DISABLED) // only admins should be able to use this command.
   );